 Over time, cancer that begins in a polyp along the lining of the colon can grow into the other layers of the colon wall and may grow into blood vessels or lymph vessels.
 If this happens, the cancer can then spread to other parts of the body.

-As experts in diagnosing and staging colon cancer, your Scripps cancer care team will plan the best course of treatment.
+As experts in diagnosing and staging colon cancer, your Scripps MD Anderson cancer care team will plan the best course of treatment.
 Treatment also depends on other medical conditions, age and overall health.
 Learn more about symptoms, imaging and diagnostic tests, and the stages of colon cancer below.

-Your Scripps team is ready to help you fight colon cancer with treatment plans designed to eliminate tumors and prevent recurrence of the disease.
+Your Scripps MD Anderson team is ready to help you fight colon cancer with treatment plans designed to eliminate tumors and prevent recurrence of the disease.
 Our specialists use advanced treatments, including minimally invasive robot-assisted surgery and state-of-the-art radiation therapy, to target tumors while preserving healthy tissues and maximizing your quality of life.

 Scripps diagnoses and treats colon cancer at numerous locations throughout San Diego County.
 From Chula Vista and La Jolla to Encinitas and beyond, our extensive network of Southern California cancer care centers includes: